IBMPredictiveAnalytics/SPSSINC_HETCOR/Readme.md

 # SPSSINC HETCOR
 ## Calculate correlations between nominal, ordinal, and scale variables
  This procedure calculates correlations between nominal, ordinal, and scale variables, accounting for the measurement levels of the variables.
 The resulting heterogeneous correlation matrix consists of Pearson product-moment correlations between scale variables, polyserial correlations between scale and categorical variables, and polychoric correlations between categorical variables.
-The procedure uses the hetcor function from the R polycor package.

 ---
 Requirements
 ----
 - IBM SPSS Statistics 18 or later, the corresponding IBM SPSS Statistics-Integration Plug-in for Python and the IBM SPSS Statistics-Integration Plug-in for R.

-Note: The SPSSINC HETCOR extension bundle and the R polycor package are installed as part of IBM SPSS Statistics-Essentials for R.
+Note: The SPSSINC HETCOR extension is installed as part of IBM SPSS Statistics-Essentials for R.

 ---
 Installation intructions